gemc/home/_documentation/geometry.md

 Use the `-silent`  option to omit the printout of the lines commented out with `#`.

-Let's go over the code's lines:
+Let's go over each line.
+The lines commented out with `#` set the default values as shown below.

-1. import the `scig` module (you only need to do this once)
 2. volume constructor.
 The argument is the name of the volume
-3. [solid type builders](geometryDocs/solidTypes) .
+3. [solid type builder](geometryDocs/solidTypes) .
 The arguments are its dimensions
 4. volume's material name
 5. the name of the volume that contains this volume
 6. volume's description